 This afternoon I got a notification from The Darkroom that my rolls of Rollei RPX 100 and Svema Foto 200 35mm film had been processed and scanned.

 The 36 exposure roll of Rollei RPX 100 was exposed between January 2021 and February 2021.
 The subject matter is uninteresting.
 This was my first time shooting a roll of Rollei RPX 100.
-The images are shown above and below are among the best frames from the roll and my two favourites.
-The remaining frames were either badly exposed, or the subject matter was uninteresting.
+The images above and below are among the best frames from the roll and my two favourites.
+The remaining frames were either badly exposed or the subject matter was uninteresting.

 The Rollei RPX 100 scans do not appear to have a lot of contrast, but I love how the whites are rendered.

-The 24 exposure roll of Svema Foto 200 was exposed between March and April 2021.
+The 24-exposure roll of Svema Foto 200 was exposed between March and April 2021.
 Unfortunately, I forgot the roll was still in the camera.
-A few weeks ago, when I opened the back of my Minolta XD-11 to load a roll of Vision 250D, I exposed the roll.
+A few weeks ago, when I opened the back of my Minolta XD-11 to load a cartridge of Vision 250D, I exposed the roll.
 Ugh!
 There were far fewer keepers than with the registration of Rollei RPX 100.

-The Svema Foto 200 appears to have more contrast than the Rollei RPX 100 but I’m not happy with the result from either of these 35 B&W film stock.
+The Svema Foto 200 appears to have more contrast than the Rollei RPX 100, but I’m not happy with the result from these 35 B&W film stock.